jannafierst/HiC_Assemblies/Workflow.md

 mv ${fasta}.tmp ${fasta}
 ```

+<b>3.
+Re-BLAST

-3. The above BLAST script uses a shortcut for contigs over 1Mb because the longer the sequence, the longer it takes to BLAST.
+The above BLAST script uses a shortcut for contigs over 1Mb because the longer the sequence, the longer it takes to BLAST.
 So we random sample 10kb sequences from the 1Mb contig.
 However, sometimes a BLAST hit isn't found.
 This could be real or an artifact of the shortcut we took. decontaminate_step3.sh was made to double check that there really isn't a BLAST hit for that contig.

 decontaminate_step3.sh